-The Lancashire County Pension Fund's (LCPF) Local Pension Board (the Board) has been up and running for nearly six years.
-As a reminder to readers, our legal duty is to assist the Pension Fund Committee (the Committee) and we are not an executive body.
-Because Board members explicitly represent either employers or scheme members, we also have a representative role in the governance structure of the Fund.
+The Lancashire County Pension Fund's Local Pension Board (the Board) has now been up and running for nearly five years.
+As a reminder to readers, our legal duty is to assist the Pension Fund Committee.
+Because Board members explicitly represent either employers or members, we also have a representative role in the governance structure of the Fund.

-After six years, the Board has established an effective way of using its members' expertise to add value to the Committee's work.
-We create an annual Work Plan to ensure that we cover all the activities we should and that our workflow is aligned with that of the Committee.
+After five years, the Board has established an effective way of adding value.
+We create an annual Work Plan to ensure that we are working in tandem with the Committee and are doing so methodically.
 The core of our work is to review the reports and compliance assurances which support the Fund's activities and comment on them to the Committee.
-If we believe something requires particular attention, we may make a formal recommendation which requires a response.

-We are always aware that our role is to assist the Committee and a good relationship between the two bodies is absolutely essential.
-I meet with County Councillor Eddie Pope (Chair of the Committee) regularly and participated in as many Committee meetings during the year as I was able to.
-We also regularly welcome County Councillor Pope to meetings of the Board, and I can confidently assert that the two bodies work closely together.
+If we believe something requires particular attention, we may make a formal recommendation to them which requires a response.
+However, we are always aware that our role is to assist the Committee and a good relationship between the two bodies is absolutely essential.
+I meet with the County Councillor Pope (Chair of the Pension Fund Committee) regularly and attended as many Committee meetings during the year as I was able to.
+Board members were pleased to welcome County Councillor Pope to our meeting in January 2020 in return and I can confidently assert that the two bodies work closely together.